 Second Year Core Courses

-From Greeks to Geeks: A critical history of emerging media studies.
-Sound Lab: This course explores sound design for emerging media arts across all platforms and experiences.
+sound lab: This course explores sound design for emerging media arts across all platforms and experiences.
 Students will also explore the use of sound in physical installations and the application of sound to sonify data sets.

 Entrepreneurship: Students will be introduced to the fundamentals of entrepreneurship and business creation through an existing course offered by the College of Business.